khaledmohammedsaifuddin/A-complete-management-of-a-flight-reservation-booking-system-using-multi-thread-concept-with-proper-/README.md

 # A-complete-management-of-a-flight-reservation-system-using-multi-thread-concept-with-proper-
 A flight ticket booking system based on client - server communication
-# Operating-Systems-Project
-A flight ticket booking system based on client - server communication

-This project focuses on the complete management of a flight reservation/booking system.
-Customers can make reservations/modifications/cancellations online through the main server.
-The server is able to handle many customers simultaneously at any time.
+This project focuses on a complete management of a flight reservation/booking system.
+Customers can make reservations/modifications/cancellation online through the main server.
+The server should be able to handle many customers simultaneously at any time.
+The server should be multithreaded and program should have at least 100 threads, but preferably many more.

-Customers are assumed to be the clients in the system, and they can make a booking by contacting the server.
+Customers are assumed to be the clients in the system, and they can make booking via contacting the server.
+When a connection is established between the customers and the server, the server will greet the customer and display the menu to the client.
+The menu should include the following
+option:
+• Make a reservation
+• Inquiry about the ticket
+• Modify the reservation
+• Cancel the reservation

 This project involves working with threads, synchronization, and message passing in a client-server environment.